code-viz/isdp-with-self-supervision/README.md

 ```
 python codeVis.py
 ```
 And that's it already.
-We now have a list of images.
+We now have a list of images on [data/img/gray_img](https://github.com/code-viz/isdp-with-self-supervision/tree/main/data/img).